-One beautiful day, you receive an email that “looks like” it’s being sent from your bank and informs you that you need to verify your information now because the bank has detected a fraudulent activity related to your account.
+It’s a beautiful day, and you are enjoying it when you get an email.
+It appears to be from your bank, and states that you need to verify your information because the bank has detected fraudulent activity related to your account.
 Feeling panicked?
 No doubt.
 But oh look how nice your bank is for placing a convenient “Login to Verify” button in the email so you don’t have to open a new tab and type in your bank website.
-STOP!
-DO NOT CLICK!
-There is a high chance that you will become a victim of phishing emails.

 What are phishing emails?